zl2877/OOP/README.md

 ## User
 This system’s main users are those who like bubble tea, and visit bubble tea stores.
 This system is for users who are familiar with operating a mobile device.
 This is intended for users who are in a rush, by using this, they can save time.
 It is also for users who feel more comfortable without having to interact with a waiter/waitress at the counter.
 ## Goals
+We are thinking about this system as something that can be used as a web page or app on a mobile phone, so the user can order their drink while they are walking to the store.
+This will help to save their time so they don’t need to wait as long at the store.
+## System Inputs and Outputs

 ### Contributor
 [@gzisk](https://github.com/gzisk) [@zl2877](https://github.com/zl2877)  [@jiongyun](https://github.com/jiongyun)